thirukkural2022/obedparla.com/drafts/learn-anything.md

 # How to learn in the age of fast food

-It's a Sunday, we wake up late and cook frozen croissants we bought at the supermarket for breakfast, then we drive to nearby park to play.
-In the afternoon we check some shoes in Amazon, I buy a couple of books online that will be delivered in a week, and think whether I should buy that on-sale video game.
-We order pizza for dinner and watch a a movie in Netflix.

-In a fictional day such as this (or maybe not so fictional) I can do a myriad of things to fufill all my needs and desires without exerting any effort at all from my part.
-The hardest thing I'd need to do to make any of those things happen is to think what I want and decide how to get it.
-It's not a matter of whether _I can_ have it, but if it's worth it and how.
+It's Sunday and after waking up late she decides to cook some frozen croissants for brunch.
+Her dog wants to play so she takes him to a park with her car, and while he runs she checks Instagram.
+Back at home she buys a pair of shoes and some books on Amazon that will be delivered next week.
+She invites some friends over, orders pizza and they eat it while watching a movie on Netflix.

+That sounds like a great day, but did you notice that this fictional person managed fulfill all her needs and desires without exerting any effort from her part?

+None of the things she did are outrageous.
+We could do any of them and, money aside, the hardest part would be deciding what we want.
+It's not a matter of whether we _can_ have what we want anymore.

-We live in the age of instant satisfaction, one tap away from anything our heart desires.
-From food delivered to our doorstep, clothing, entertainment and human connection, they are all available at our fingertips.
+We live in the age of instant satisfaction, where our heart's desires are one click away.
+From food delivered to our doorstep, to clothing, entertainment and even human connection, they're all for sale.

-The paradox is that the more we get used to easy access to _everything_ the more valuable it becomes to be able to produce valuable assets, and everything worthwhile starts by learning how to do it.

-The learning process is messy and complicated, but there are many proven ways we can use to be better at learning.
-I'm going to try to show you the way I learn, and how I've seen others succeed at learning complex things.
-A lot of this is geared towards _coding_ since that's a huge part of my life, but the same can be applied to everything.
+But having access to instant gratification makes us seek unique, tailored experiences.
+Something that is truly ours and no one else's.

+There are few things more valuable in a world of commodities than knowledge, and even though information is also a commodity noawdays, the ability to learn cannot be purchased.

+The learning process is messy and complicated but there are proven methods that make us better at it.
+I'll explain the most important ideas and techniques that help me learn anything I want.

+By the end of this article you'll be better equipped to learn anything you want.

 ## 10 thousand hours, or just 20.
-You choose
+Your choice

-It's become a meme that we need "10 thousand hours of deliberate practice to achieve mastery" over any skill, from piano to swimming.
-This figure comes from a series of studies and is regarded as generally true.
-What is not true however is misinterpreting that we need vasts amounts of time and effort to become _good_ at something.
+You might have heard we need "10 thousand hours of deliberate practice to achieve mastery" over a skill, from piano to swimming.
+This figure comes from a series of studies and is generally true.
+What is not true is that we need vasts amounts of time and effort to _learn_ something new.

+TK

 Being good is not the enemy of great.
 Anyone that is extraordinary at anything was simply decent-enough at it at some point.
-I love aiming at being _decent enough_ in life.
+I love aiming at being _good enough_ in life.
 Most of the time it's, well, enough.

 Another figure that's bounced around is that you need 20 hours to learn a new